minierparedes/minierpardes-portfolio-blog/src/pages/blog/53-maximum-subarray.md

 ---
 title: LeetCode 53 Maximum subarray
-subtitle: 'dynamic programming'
+subtitle: dynamic programming
 excerpt: >-
   Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
 date: '2021-01-04'
-thumb_image: images/5_thumb.jpg
+thumb_image: images/antonio-garcia-ndz_u1_tFZo-unsplash.jpg
 thumb_image_alt: an array of solar panels
 image: images/5.jpg
 image_alt: an array of solar panels
 seo:
   title: LeetCode 53 Maximum subarray
   description: >-
     Given an integer array nums, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
   extra:
     - name: 'og:type'
       value: article